kay-apao25/menu-for-the-day/README.md

 Create an interactive and dynamic HTML form in JavaScript***.
 The form should render multiple groups of radio buttons.

-***You are welcome to solve the problem using vanilla ES5/6/7, TypeScript, React, Vue or Angular.
-Feel free to use your own tools or libraries that you like.

 Add a submit button at the bottom that is only enabled when a valid option from all groups has been selected.

-Please showcase your use of semantic HTML and modern CSS.

 The radio-button groups should be dynamically rendered based on the following data, which you can imagine has come back from an API response: